 When it detects an approaching vehicle in the blind spot, it notifies the driver with a symbol on the corresponding outside mirror.
 An additional feature of this system is Lane Change Assist or LCA.
 It alerts the driver with a buzzing sound to switch lanes while another vehicle is in the blind spot.

-- Inoperable BSW and LCA feature, meaning the driver will not be warned about approaching vehicles inside the blind spots.
+- Inoperable BSW and LCA features, drivers will not be warned about approaching vehicles inside the blind spots.

-The most common problem that triggers Mitsubishi BSW Service Required warning light is a damaged radar sensor behind the rear bumper.
+A damaged radar sensor behind the rear bumper is the most common problem that triggers the Mitsubishi BSW Service Required warning light.
 Try pulling over and restarting the vehicle.
 The vehicle must be diagnosed if the BSW Service Required doesn’t reset.

 Foreign objects and external conditions – that interfere with radar operation.
 Some possible issues include a thick layer of mud and dirt to a heavy rain downpour or snow.
 The system will regain proper operation after these obstructions are no longer present.